This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Spray your slow cooker with non stick cooking spray.
-Layer the potatoes and baby carrots on the bottom of the slow cooker.
-Lay chicken breasts on the top.
+• Spray the slow cooker with non-stick cooking spray and lay 1 pound halved baby potatoes and 2 cups baby carrots on the bottom.
+Lay 4 boneless skinless chicken breasts on the vegetables.

 Notes